 Moneydance has been a popular desktop money management solution for a good while now and has lots of Mac users as fans.
-Whilst it’s certainly a treat to use on the Apple OS platform, this software is also available for Window and Linux.
+Whilst it’s certainly a treat to use on the Apple OS platform, this personal finance software is also available for Window and Linux.

 Getting setup is a no-fuss operation and it represents pretty good value, especially as your Moneydance license is able to cover your household, rather than unique machines.
 If you’re looking for an alternative to something like Quicken then Moneydance is certainly up there in the running.
+Other similar budgeting software options include Banktree and Money Dashboard.

 - Want to try Moneydance?
 Check out the website here